 Outside of instances where a radiologist performs the procedure, most medical imaging exams involve a technologist conducting the exam and a radiologist interpreting the images and compiling a report for your doctor.

 Often, patients wonder why the radiologist or technologist doesn’t discuss results.
-Whatever the radiologist or technologist sees on your images, whether it’s an X-ray, ultrasound, nuclear medicine imaging, MRI, mammography, or CT exam, this information is only part of your complete medical assessment.
+Whatever the radiologist or technologist sees on your images, whether it’s an X-ray, ultrasound, nuclear medicine imaging, MRI, mammography, or CT exam, this information is one part of your complete medical assessment.

 When trying to diagnose your medical concern, your doctor may request blood work or other diagnostic tests, perform a physical exam, or obtain a thorough clinical history.
 This allows your doctor to gain a comprehensive understanding of your complaint or condition and reach an accurate diagnosis.